An inhomogeneous most likely path formalism for proton computed tomography: Methods

 \subsection{Catalogue of anatomical materials}

 We have thus far explored methods for calculating the relative scattering and stopping powers in various materials.
-In iterative proton CT reconstruction, one may first assume the imaged object is made purely of water, and on each successive iteration the internal composition may be updated.
-Prior to the reconstruction, the depth at which some material is located is unknown, and it is for this reason that we wish to characterize materials by energy independent values (as proton energy depends on depth).
-We have claimed already that the energy dependence in the relative scattering and stopping powers in the therapeutic energy range is negligible.
-Now we will demonstrate this by calculating such values for a range of human tissues.
+In iterative pCT reconstruction, one may first assume the imaged object is made purely of water, and on each successive iteration the internal composition may be updated.
+Prior to the reconstruction, the depth at which some material is located is unknown, and it is for this reason that we wish to characterise materials by energy independent RStP and RScP values (as proton energy is related to penetration depth).
+We have already observed that our expression for RScP in \Eqn{\ref{relscatpower}} is dependent only on material composition, and not on the proton energy, which is a direct result of using Gottschalk's derived scattering power \citep{gottschalkRadioProtons}.
+The validity of energy independent RStP is, however, not so straightforward.
+We explore this below.

-Relative scattering power ($\hat{T}$) and relative stopping power ($\hat{S}$) were calculated for the forty-six human tissues listed in ICRU Report 46 \citep{ICRU46}, which gave their elemental composition, mass density and electron number density.
+RScP ($\hat{T}$) and RStP ($\hat{S}$) were calculated for the forty-six human tissues listed in ICRU Report 46 \citep{ICRU46}, which gave their elemental composition, mass density and electron number density.
 Values were also calculated for air, which has been approximated as consisting 79\% of Nitrogen and 21\% of Oxygen. ($\rho_e = 0.001225$ g/cm$^3$ has been used as the electron number density.)
 Mean excitation values used in the calculation of stopping power were obtained, for the same set of materials, from ICRU Report 49 \citep{ICRU49}.
-The maximum standard deviation over a sample of energies between 3 MeV and 300 MeV in increments of 1 MeV is from cortical bone (ID 36) with a value of $\sigma_{\hat{S}} \approx 0.011$.
-At the $2\sigma$ level, within which 95\% of the data is contained, the error in stopping power estimation is approximately 1\%.
-For a 300 MeV proton beam - the upper end of the therapeutic range - through cortical bone, this corresponds to an over- or under-estimate in energy of approximately 1 MeV over the first 1 cm, or approximately 0.3\% of the incident beam energy.
-From this information we conclude that the energy dependence in $\hat{S}$ can be neglected in the MLP calculation.
+The nominated RStP assigned to each material was arbitrarily defined as the average of the energy dependent RStP$(E)$ calculated at 1 MeV incremeents over the range $10\leq E \leq 300$ MeV.

+Arbor \emph{et al.} quote a region of negligible energy dependence between 80 and 300 MeV, by comparing \emph{GEANT4} RStP values at various proton energies to that at 300 MeV \citep{Arbor2015}.
+They used a clinical \emph{Gammex 467} tissue characterisation phantom, for which the material contributing to the greatest RStP variation (approximately 1\%) was the cortical bone equivalent, \emph{Gammex SB3}.
+Our calculations show that our nominated RStP value does not differ from the true value by more than 1\% for 30 to 300 MeV protons, with the largest error manifested in cortical bone.
+Further, the error is less than 2\% over the entire range of 10 to 300 MeV, and the residual energy of a proton exiting a patient is generally larger than both of these lower limits.